Skip to content

 --dqo.queue.max-concurrent-jobs

 Sets the maximum number of concurrent jobs that the job queue can process at once (running data quality checks, importing metadata, etc.).
-The maximum number of threads is also limited by the DQO license.
+The maximum number of threads is also limited by the DQOps license.

 --dqo.queue.wait-timeouts.default-wait-timeout